Stocks Rebound, on Pace for Monthly Gains

 -- Mexican peso rises after State of the Union speech

-Global stocks and bonds mostly steadied Wednesday after a selloff, keeping major equity benchmarks on track for one of their best Januarys on record.
+Global stocks rebounded Wednesday as bond yields stabilized, keeping major equity benchmarks on track for one of their best Januarys on record.

-Futures pointed to a 0.4% opening gain for the Dow Jones Industrial Average after rising bond yields and pressure on the health-care sector sent it to its biggest daily drop since May on Tuesday.
-The Stoxx Europe 600 was flat midday following its biggest daily fall of the year.
+Futures pointed to a 0.8% opening gain for the Dow Jones Industrial Average after rising bond yields and pressure on the health-care sector sent it to its biggest daily drop since May on Tuesday.

 Continue Reading Below